SamyAttia/dataviz-project-Happiness-Factors-proposal/README.md

 * Week 9: Update: This visualization now includes two side panels.
 The left panel displays the top 5 countries with the highest happiness scores, while the right panel shows the bottom 5 countries in the dataset.
 Each panel includes interactive circles with country flags, and detailed statistics are displayed on hover.
 * Week 10: Added World map to visualize all 146 countries, ranks, and happiness scores.
-* Week 11: Add choropleth map and parallel coordinates plot.
+* Week 11: Add scatter plots for Happiness factors correlation.
 * Week 12: Conduct testing, write documentation, and polish the design.